Rozdandy/myfirst-miletone-project/README.md

 **Home Page:** this has the header and the navigation bar.
 While the Header contains a Navigation bar

+### Manual Testing
+#####  Home Page:
+1. Navigation bar

-* At the Home Page on desktop.
+              1. At the Home Page on desktop.
-* Inspect links, and icons in the navigation menu to ensure they are well placed appearing correctly and centrally aligned on the navigation bar.
+              2. Inspect links, and icons in the navigation menu to ensure they are well placed appearing correctly and centrally aligned on the navigation bar.
+              3. Move your cursor over the logo "EG" to display the full name of the organiaztion, that is, Essence Greenery.
-* Move the cursor over the icons to ensure they hovers and displaying the expected red color.
+              4. Move the cursor over the icons to ensure they hovers and displaying the expected red color.
-* resize the screen to mobile view to ensure that the navigation bar is responsive and all the icons and links collapsed into the toggler icon.
+              5. Resize the screen to mobile view to ensure that the navigation bar is responsive and all the icons and links collapsed into the toggler icon.
-* Noticed the toggler icon is at the right-corner at the top of the screen.
-* Click on the button, notice it displays all the collapsed icons at the navigation bar.
-* Click on any on the icons to ensure they all working properly.
-* Click on any on the icons to ensure they all working properly
+              6. To test the smooth scroll and also to verify that the links are working do the following:

+                    (i)   Click on "HOME" link and verify that it stays on the HOME page (ii)  Click on "ABOUT" link and verify that it scrolls smoothly to the ABOUT section.
+                    (iii) Click on "WHY PARTNER WITH US?" and verify that it scrolls smoothly to the WHY PARTNER WITH US? section.
+                    (iv)  Click on "GALLERY" link and verify that it scrolls smoothly to the GALLERY section.
-* On clicking on each link/icon it scrolls down to the specified section.
+                    (v)   Click on "SUPPORT" link and verify that it scrolls smoothly to the SUPPORT section.
-* Note the Essence Greenery logo and the overlay text on the hero image are hidden in the mobile view.
-This was done to accommodate the big fonts and for a proper responsiveness on the small device.
+                    (vi)  Click on "CONTACT US" link and verify that form open.

+                    **On the mobile view and medium device view**

+                    (a) Check to ensure that the navigation bar is responsive and all the icons and links collapsed into the toggler icon.
+                    (b) Notice that the toggler icon is properly styled and at the right corner position.
+                    (c) Notice that all the icons are hidden, and that only the names of the links that appears and they are centrally and vertically aligned.
+                    (d) Repeat steps (i) - (v) above for the mobile views (e) Check the overlay text in the home page carousel, ensure the overlay text is hidden for the mobile device and medium device.
+                    (f) Notice that all the various sections are vertically align for the mobile view.

 **About section**

-* Scroll down to the about section or click on the icon at the navigation bar on a desktop view.
+              1. Scroll down to the ABOUT section or click on the icon at the navigation bar on a desktop view.
-* The ABOUT heading is bold and centrally aligned in the 2/3 container with a background color of #05041a.
+              2. The ABOUT heading is bold and centrally aligned in the 2/3 container with a background color of #05041a.
+              3. Notice the innovative image occupies 1/3 of the whole section.
-* Ensured the headings are properly placed within their columns and they are centrally aligned.
+              3. Notice that the headings are properly placed within their columns and they are centrally aligned.
+              4. Check that the sub-heading that it is capitalize is properly placed.
-* Ensured that the text is legible and italics.
-The images beside it are properly sized in their div.
+              5. Ensured that the text are legible and centrally align.
+              6. Check the Mission and Vision section texts that they italics and centrally align.
-* Check the padding of the Heading 7.
-Repeat these same steps on a mobile view.
+              7. Repeat this same steps on a mobile view
-* A similar inspection was done on the mobile view.
+              8. Also, inspect that all the various sections are vertically align for the mobile view and they are responsives.

 **Why partner with us?**